francelabs/datafari/.gitlab/issue_templates/datafari_enhancement.md

 ## VERSION CONCERNED
 #### On which version of Datafari was the enhancement not present
 #### This is not the target version for the fix, as this is a milestone.

+## CHECKLIST BEFORE CLOSING TICKET
+- [ ] Documentation
+  - [ ] I have created the functional documentation in the wiki
+  - [ ] I have created the technical documentation in the wiki
+  - [ ] I have added javadoc comments on key functions in my code
+- [ ] Security
+  - [ ] I have cleaned up any input coming from users
+  - [ ] I have not put any token APIs, passwords or the like in my code
+  - [ ] I am not using 3rd party libraries that are deprecated or not maintained